Skip to main content

 You cannot be forced to go to another Scottish council.

-In some cases, the council can refer you to a council in England or Wales if you have a local connection there.
-You can appeal the decision within 21 days.
+In some cases, the council can refer you to a council in England or Wales.
+They can only do this if you have a local connection there.
+You cannot be referred to Northern Ireland.

 When the council can check if you have a local connection